 Beginning around Thanksgiving and stretching into the new year, the town is abuzz with festivities.
 If you’re thinking about spending Christmas in Leavenworth, plan on plenty of holiday cheer with these five family-friendly activities.

-The Christmas spirit is on display with May 1st through October 31st tours of the Leavenworth Nutcracker Museum, avid collectors George and Arlene Wagner’s private collection made public in 1995.
+The Christmas spirit is on display with tours from May 1 through October 31 of the Leavenworth Nutcracker Museum, George and Arlene Wagner’s private collection that was made public in 1995.
 Browse wide aisles and shelves crowded with over 6,000 handmade pieces from around the world and ranging in age from recently built to 1,800 years old.

-On your way out, pause for a picture with Karl, the life-sized beer drinking nutcracker, then start your own collection with a purchase in the Nussknacker Haus, the museum’s downstairs retail store.
+On your way out, pause for a picture with Karl, the life-size beer drinking nutcracker, then start your own collection with a purchase in the Nussknacker Haus, the museum’s downstairs retail store.

 Head to Front Street Park as festivities get underway for Christkindlmarkt, or “Christmas Market,” an open-air marketplace popularized in Germany.
 Listen to the sweet sounds of the Leavenworth Village Voices choir serenading the coming of the “Christkind” along with Mr. and Mrs. Claus at the park’s gazebo, signaling the beginning to the market.
 Pick up a hot cup of gluhwein, a traditional German spiced wine, from a streetside vendor and continue shopping for handcrafted Bavarian goods.